yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 forum = 0
 +++

-Welcome, yuz-ers, to our monthly report of developer suffering and other happenings!
+Welcome, yuz-ers, to our monthly report of developer perseverance and other happenings!
 In this recap, we'll discuss Radeon fixes, Reaper v3, LAN support, smooth video rendering, and more!

 <!--more-->